Derivative Operators

 has_derivative_constraints(dref::DerivativeRef)::Bool

 Return a Bool whether dref has been evaluated within the InfiniteModel and has derivative constraints that have been added to the InfiniteModel.
-Note this does not indicate if such constraints have been added to the optimizer model.
+Note this does not indicate if such constraints have been added to the transformation backend.
 Thus, with normal usage (i.e., not using evaluate) this should always return false.

 source